-This recipe is so good I'm sure any meaty white fish would work.
-In fact, there was some left over "crazy water" (read on) leftovers so I duplicated the dish with chicken thighs the next night and served it with the broth and it too was delicious.
-I think it would have been better with boneless chicken breasts but I had boneless thighs on hand from the local Farmer's Market.
+This recipe is so good that any meaty white fish would work.
+In fact, there was some leftover "crazy water" (read on) leftovers, so I duplicated the dish with chicken thighs the next night and served it with broth, which was delicious.
+I think it would have been better with boneless chicken breasts, but I had boneless thighs on hand from the local Farmer's Market.

 I highly recommend you try this recipe and would love to hear your comments about you've tried it.
-I think there are lots of variations you could make to this recipe and I'd like to hear what you come up with.
+I think you could make many variations to this recipe and I'd like to hear what you come up with.

 Parmesan Crusted Sea Bass Recipe